-Kelvin is a scale of the measurement of color temperature.
+Kelvin is a scale for measuring color temperature.
 It is used to help set the white balance on your digital camera manually by assigning a Kelvin number to warm, cool, and neutral color temperatures.

 The ability to make your image warmer or cooler by adjusting this setting.
 You can use these settings to adjust based on the camera’s suggestions.
 These are helpful to use if you have never experimented or changed your white balance prior to shooting.

-For RAW images, you can adjust the white balance in programs such as Lightroom during post production.
+For RAW images, you can adjust the white balance in Lightroom during post production.
 But, changing the white balance before shooting will help you determine what you want your image to look like.

 Manually Adjusting White Balance Using the Custom Setting

 As we explained above, the white balance can be changed in the camera by scrolling through the preset options.
 The other option is to manually adjust your white balance by using the custom setting and a gray card.

 A gray card is typically used when a mixed lighting situation is present during your session.
 This may be that you have a mixture of natural light and overhead lighting, in which case this helps to bring the natural and neutral color back to your images.